alexandrehuat/dp-gan/README.md

 * Directory `dpgan` contains the implementation of the project.
 See the report in `summary` or the docstrings of each files to understand it.
 * Directory `data` contains all relevant data for the use of the implemented neural networks.

-All other useful information will be found in `summary/summary.pdf`.
+All other useful information can be found in `summary/summary.pdf`.

 ### Requirements